 Muscovado sugar (also known as “Barbados Sugar”) is similar, but is dried without using a centrifuge.
 Similarly, rapadura is made from juicing (crushing) sugarcane and then simply evaporating the liquid over low heat.
 Of all of these choices, Muscovado and Rapadura are the least processed and most likely to pass the kitchen test.

 Verdict?
-Shoot for Muscovado or Rapadura if you can find them.
+If you want a granulated sugar, shoot for Muscovado or Rapadura if you can find them.
 Beyond that, you’ll need to decide what’s right for you.

 When it comes to unprocessed sweeteners, honey is one of my favorites.
 It’s important to note that some brands will process the honey and strip it of some of its nutrients.
 If you can find a good “raw” honey, it’ll be the closest you can find to what you’d get if you actually kept bees in your own backyard.

-My favorite brand so far is Really Raw — it’s a creamy, rich honey that even has bits of pollen and honeycomb floating on the surface.
+My favorite large-ish brand so far is Really Raw — it’s a creamy, rich honey that even has bits of pollen and honeycomb floating on the surface.
 (The downside is that it’s quite expensive.)
+But if you can find true local honey at your farmers market that’s probably even better.

 Often called “Agave Nectar” (thus giving it a more healthful tone), this sweetener comes from several species of agave plant.